 If you want to ride the lighter Carbon CC frame, you can get it with the X01 or X01 AXS builds.
-Both of these also boast SRAM G2 RSC brakes.
+These boast either Shimano XT or SRAM G2 RSC brakes.
 The latter comes with Santa Cruz’s Reserve carbon wheels, but it costs significantly more.

 All in all, there’s a good range of builds for recreational riders and pros who need a podium-winning setup.

 Like many other Juliana and Santa Cruz bikes, Furtado is available with Carbon C and Carbon CC frames.
 Juliana uses the less expensive Carbon C frame for its lower-end builds.
 The Carbon CC version is reserved for high-end builds.